• Art magazine

 This elaborate method often requires more than 20 sieves per image.
 With painting, airbrush, spray can and paper collages, Michel Friess creates unmistakable works that wear his unique handwriting.

-Today the world can see how this special kind of art has developed into a significant development in the history of urban culture.
+Today the world can see how this particular type of art has become a significant development in the history of urban culture.

 Pop art

-The pop art, a art movement that was created in America and Great Britain in the 1950s , culminated in the 1960s.
-Pop Art is often characterized in response to the emphasized intellectual abstract art and turns to the trivial.
+Pop art, an art movement that emerged in America and Great Britain in the 1950s , reached its peak in the 1960s.
+Pop art is often characterized as a reaction to the overtly intellectual abstract art and a turn toward the trivial.

-Inspired by the consumption and pop culture of the West, it began as a rebellion against traditional art.
-Pop art artists were convinced that the art exhibited in museums or in schools has nothing to do with the real world.
+Inspired by Western consumer and pop culture, it began as a rebellion against traditional art.
+Pop artists were convinced that the art exhibited in museums or taught in schools had no connection to the real world.

-For this reason, they were looking for their inspiration in contemporary mass culture .
-At its zenith, the pop art was often referred to as "anti-art" .
+Therefore, they sought inspiration in contemporary mass culture .
+At its peak, Pop Art was often "anti-art" .

-In order to understand the concept of pop art, it is worth looking at the basic ideas behind this movement.
-The artist Richard Hamilton the "characteristics of pop art" in a letter to his friends.
+To understand the concept of Pop Art, it's worth considering the fundamental ideas behind this movement.
+Artist Richard Hamilton the "characteristics of Pop Art" in a letter to his friends.

-In simple words, he explains that pop type is intended for a mass audience, is fleeting and short-lived, is quickly forgotten, cheap and mass-made, aims at the youth and is funny, sexy, effective, glamorous and strongly commercial.
+In simple terms, he explains that Pop Art is intended for a mass audience and is ephemeral and short-lived.
+Pop Art is quickly forgotten and is cheap and mass-produced.
+It is aimed at young people and is funny, sexy, gimmicky, glamorous, and highly commercial.

 In addition to Warhol and Lichtenstein Jasper Johns , Robert Rauschenberg , Jeff Koons , James Rosenquist, Julian Opie, Damien Hirst , Robert Indiana, Tom Wesselmann, Günter Beier, Paul Thierry, James F. Gill, and Jan M. Petersen are in addition to Warhol and Lichtenstein.

-The influence of pop art on the picture and design language in art and design is still formative.
+The influence of Pop Art on the visual and formal language in art and design continues to this day.

 What characteristics can pop art recognize?